 BIO 3134 Microbiology A general course designed for Biology majors and those in pre-professional training.
 This course will acquaint students with the diversity, structures and functions of microscopic organisms as related to their medical, immunological and environmental significance, with special emphasis on bacteria.
 Safety procedures, culture techniques and identification of microorganisms will be emphasized.
-There is one 3-hour laboratory per week.
-Prerequisites: Two biology courses, CHM 1014 General Chemistry I and at least junior classification or permission of instructor.
+There are two 1.5- hour laboratories per week.
+Prerequisites C- in CHM 1014 General Chemistry I and three Biology courses.